 - You have a tumultuous relationship with an ex-spouse or ex-business partner

-Other factors that can affect your fees include where you live and the experience of the attorney.
+Other factors that can affect your fees include where you live and the experience of your attorney.
 It is best to consult with an experienced attorney who can answer your questions and walk you through the process.